gerbrand/swagger-akka-http-with-ui/README.md

 }.routes
 ```

+See [swagger-akka-http-with-ui-sample](https://github.com/gerbrand/swagger-akka-http-with-ui-sample) for a fully working example.

 For more information, see README of [swagger-akka-http](https://github.com/swagger-akka-http/swagger-akka-http).
 If you don't want to include a swagger UI, or want to include the static swagger-UI, use [swagger-akka-http](https://github.com/swagger-akka-http/swagger-akka-http) instead of this module.